veotani/Clasterization/README.md

 # Clasterization
-Still doesn't work, have to improve algorythm after learning python a little bit more.
+Still doesn't work, have to improve algorithm after learning python a little bit more.